 Katrina received a BFA from the Nova Scotia College of Art and Design in 1983 and completed an MFA at the New York State College of Ceramics at Alfred University, Alfred, New York in 1986.
-The following years she traversed across Canada for short-term teaching positions including the University of Manitoba (Winnipeg), Nova Scotia College of Art and Design (Halifax), Emily Carr Institute of Art + Design (Vancouver), Sheridan College (Ontario) and the Alberta College of Art + Design (Calgary).
+The following years she worked across Canada in short-term teaching positions including the University of Manitoba (Winnipeg), Nova Scotia College of Art and Design (Halifax), Emily Carr Institute of Art + Design (Vancouver), Sheridan College (Ontario) and the Alberta College of Art + Design (Calgary).

 "Floral Binary" Serving Platter, Earthenware with slip, glazes and iron transfers